cell-org/tutorial.cell.computer/README.md

 > Nuron makes use of the free [Localtunnel service](https://theboroer.github.io/localtunnel-www/) to handle tunneling.

-### 4.4.
-Going LIVE
+---

+## 5. Publishing the Minting Site

 The Cell protocol has been carefully designed to remove centralization points.
 By default everything works as a static website, with no centralized database running somewhere in the cloud.

 Everything is packaged in a way that should "just work".
 So how do we publish this thing and allow people to mint?

+### 5.1.
+Find the local workspace folder

+You can find the workspace folder by following the instructions in [this section](#navigating-workspaces-1).

+The `npx` commands work identically on all platforms including Mac, Windows, and Linux.

+### 5.2.
+Publish the folder to the web

 1. **Basic:** Just dump the entire collection folder onto your web hosting provider, and it should just work.
 For example if everything is stored under /root/_nuron/home/fs/open-peeps, you simply copy and paste that entire open-peeps folder into whichever web hosting provider you use, and it should work instantly.
 2. **GitHub Pages:** Every folder in the Nuron file system is a git repository, and was designed to work right out of the box with no additional configuration.
 You can publish your NFT collection to the web for free using GitHub pages.
 To use GitHub pages, you can:
     1. download [GitHub Desktop](https://desktop.github.com/) and login with your GitHub account
     2. Add your NFT collection folder (example: `/root/_nuron/home/fs/open-peeps`), commit, and publish to GitHub
     3. Go to GitHub and [turn on GitHub pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) for your repository

 ---

-## 5. Minting Tokens
+## 6. Minting Tokens

 Once you publish the tokens to a website, you're pretty much done.
 Anyone can now come and mint the tokens they have the permission to.

 > With Cell, each token can be individually programmed to have different minting conditions and traits from one another, such as royalty, expiration time, start time, price, hash puzzle, membership, etc.

-### 5.1.
+### 6.1.
 Mint from the storefront

 The included `index.html` and `token.html` are enough to let people mint directly from the website.
 Before moving forward, try minting from the site.

-### 5.2. c0.js
+### 6.2. c0.js

 You need to use [c0.js](https://c0js.cell.computer) to interact with the Cell C0 contract.
 The built-in web pages (`index.html` and `token.html`) both make use of the `c0.js` library to achieve this as well.